dodgeblaster/jscourse/chapters/Day1/02_Values_Types_andOperators/README.md

 ## Exercise 2 - The Sorting Hat

 Make an app that asks the user what their favourite color and animal is.
-If the answers match the below table, `console.log` the House they belong to.
+If the answers match a house from Hogwarts, `console.log` the House they belong to.
 If they dont match, default to Hufflepuff.

 For those who have never read Harry Potter, here is the answer key: